Mock Theory Test

 As well as cars, busses, lorries and motorcycles, there are several other types of motor vehicles you could come across.
 These include highway maintenance vehicles, motorised wheelchairs and very large and slow vehicles too.
 This category tests your knowledge on how to effectively deal with some of the more uncommon vehicles listed above.

 A good driver is knowledgeable about how to drive in adverse weather.
 Questions in this category relate to driving in unfavourable conditions such as in snow, ice, heavy rain and fog.
 The category is designed to teach you a safe way to drive in such conditions, as well as how to identify situations where it is best not to drive at all.

-Statistically speaking, motorways are one of the safest type of road, howler it’s an area where many newly qualified drivers still struggle.
-This category test your knowledge of where you will find the individual motorway reflective studs, how to drive on smart motorways and specific motorway rules which govern this type of road.
+Statistically speaking, motorways are one of the safest types of road, howler it’s an area where many newly qualified drivers still struggle.
+This category tests your knowledge of where you will find the individual motorway reflective studs, how to drive on smart motorways and specific motorway rules which govern this type of road.

 Here you will be tested on the general rules of the road.
 Questions in this category relate to things such as the speed limit on different road types, rules and regulations surrounding parking and which roads you can and cannot stop on.

 Questions in this category relate to speed limits for towing trailers and caravans, the correct method for dealing with roof racks and stabilizers and what impact if any, towing a caravan or trailer will have on your vehicle.

 You are required to understand what each of the road and traffic signs mean and the type of road you are likely to find each on.
 This category tests your knowledge of all road signs and as there are a large number of individual signs, it’s a category you should spend a significant amount of time on.